Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 For me, they are optional parts.
 It is up to the buyer whether he or she will buy one or not.
 Though recommended, a base is not really needed to show off the mobile in its plastic mobile suit.
 Even without the aid of a base, a gunpla can still strike the most awesome poses.
 Again, modern gunplas have evolved well in terms of possibility.
 They are no longer static and stiff.
 This increased mobility began with big MG kits, and nowadays even budget HG kits sport improved mobility.

-I will try posing my gunpla without a base using the things I've learned on the net and show the results to my dear readers.
+In this article, I try posing my gunpla without a base using the things I've learned on the net.
 Interested?
 Just read below for more.

 Can Your Gunpla Stand on Its Own?

 Before we move on, we must first consider that not all gunplas are good at posing by themselves.
 It should be pointed out that:

 - Some kits have trouble standing up.
 This problem is rampant on suits with small feet.
 A notorious example is the Gundam 00.

 - The weight of the suit.
 Massive monsters won’t support themselves.